Afghanistan

 and gynaecological consultations, support for non-complicated deliveries, and outpatient services for children under five.
 We also worked to boost the provincial hospital’s capacity for treating measles and COVID-19 patients, a short-term project that has since ended.

-In 2023, we saw significant needs for general outpatient services, prompting us to expand our services.
-We also began administering routine vaccinations to protect children from preventable diseases.
+In 2024, we continued to see significant needs for general outpatient services, prompting us to further expand our services.
+We also administered routine vaccinations to protect children from preventable diseases while responding to outbreaks of measles and acute watery diarrhoea.

 Helmand

 MSF supports Boost provincial hospital in Lashkar Gah, offering a wide range of medical services, including emergency, paediatric, neonatal and maternity care, surgery, and internal medicine.
-Our teams continued to witness the negative impact of poor access to health services in Helmand, with many patients travelling long distances from other provinces to reach the facility, sometimes arriving very late and in a critical condition.
+Boost remains MSF’s largest project in Afghanistan, and in 2024, the hospital continued to operate beyond capacity, managing a high volume of emergency cases and maternal and paediatric care.
+Many patients traveled long distances from other provinces to reach the facility, often arriving in critical condition.

 Herat

-In Herat province, we work in the paediatric department at the regional hospital, supporting triage, the emergency room, both inpatient and outpatient therapeutic feeding centres, the paediatric intensive care unit, and an intermediate care unit.
-During 2023, our teams admitted a high number of severely ill children to these units.
-Our teams also run an outpatient clinic in Kahdestan, in Injeel district, where we offer care for pregnant and lactating women and treatment for children with moderate acute malnutrition, as well as general health services.
+In Herat province, MSF continued its work in the paediatric department at the Regional Hospital, supporting triage, the emergency room, inpatient and outpatient therapeutic feeding centres, the paediatric intensive care unit, and an intermediate care unit.
+Throughout 2024, our teams treated a high number of severely ill children in these units.

 Kabul

-In 2023, we continued to treat patients with measles at Maiwand teaching hospital, but our main focus during the year was malnutrition.
-Our team increased the feeding centre’s bed capacity from 34 to 47 – the maximum the space would allow.
-Due to space constraints and a growing demand for inpatient care, MSF ended activities at the hospital on 26 December, with a plan to relocate to another, larger facility in the capital.
-We also maintained our assistance to the Afghan Midwives Association’s pilot project by offering funding and technical support for deliveries, ante and postnatal care and, family planning.
+In Kabul, MSF continued to treat patients with malnutrition and measles at Maiwand Teaching Hospital.
+Due to space constraints and a growing demand for inpatient care, MSF ended activities at the hospital on December 26, 2023, and relocated to a larger facility in the capital in early 2024.
+We also maintained our assistance to the Afghan Midwives Association’s pilot project, offering funding and technical support for deliveries, antenatal and postnatal care, and family planning.

 OUTPATIENT CONSULTATIONS